+MINNEAPOLIS — Supervalu said Wednesday it is selling 107 of its 134 fuel centers to four separate buyers.
 Supervalu said the sales will allow it to monetize non-core assets, creating capital the company can use to further strengthen its business.
 The transactions, expected to close in the fall, include partnership opportunities that will enable Supervalu to continue to have the ability to offer fuel rewards programs at existing fuel centers and through an expanded network of fuel centers. ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
 What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.